 The first criteria for your new kitchen should be your budget.
-Whatever you do, you’ll have to work within the limitation and plan accordingly.
+Whatever you do, you’ll have to work within your limitation and plan accordingly.
 If your budget is $5,000, pick the most critical items that need to change and choose materials wisely.
 For example, a new backsplash and some fresh paint on the walls will brighten your space.
-You may have some drawers or doors that need to be fixed or cabinets that can be repainted with the budget.
+You may have some drawers or doors that need to be fixed or cabinets that can be repainted within the budget.
 You won’t be able to do a full remodel, but targeted changes can make a kitchen look and feel much better.

 If you can afford to spend $40,000+, you can likely do a full remodel.
 When you’re changing structure, moving walls, putting in beams, creating an addition, and moving utilities, your costs can rise even higher.
-Costs vary by what changes are required, the materials you choose, and labor costs in your area.
+Costs vary by the changes required, the materials you choose, and labor costs in your area.
 It’s essential to know your upper limit and to plan to stay within that amount.

 How will you access money for your remodeling project?
 Some people save for years and pay for it out of their savings.
 Others borrow.
 Options for borrowing money include: